SnehalHatwar/farm-finance-report/README.md

    python app.py

 # How to Use the Application
-1.Open the web form.
+1. Open the web form.
-2.Enter the details of the farmer and crop.
+2. Enter the details of the farmer and crop.
-3.As many income and expense rows as needed can be added.
+3. As many income and expense rows as needed can be added.
-4.Submit the form to get the PDF.
+4. Submit the form to get the PDF.
-5.Get the PDF report and see it.
+5. Get the PDF report and see it.

 # Libraries Used
 - Flask